Changes Leading To Improvements Within Dallas 911

 In the short term, supervisors and staff have trained current employees pulled from other jobs to temporarily fill the void and hopefully, fix the problems.

-“This past week we hit an all time low of answering all 911 calls, or over 90% of the 911 calls, in under 5 seconds,” Uribe said.READ MORE: Shortages And Higher Prices Make Car Shopping More Frustrating Than Ever
+“This past week we hit an all time low of answering all 911 calls, or over 90% of the 911 calls, in under 5 seconds,” Uribe said.READ MORE: Collin County Natural Gas Explosion Victims Ethan Knight And Deric Tarver Identified

 The 911 call center is now working to fill permanent call taker positions and for the first time since the pandemic began, will be hosting in-person recruiting events next month.